GwtMaterialDesign/gwt-material-demo-errai/README.md

 # gwt-material-demo-errai
-A GWT Material Demo showcase built with Errai
+A GWT Material Demo built with Errai